Flynt-251/uni-note-drafts/cs262/1-basics.md

 *Plankton accidentally becomes a force of destruction greater than the US*

 We distinguish logical statements in two ways, atomic and compound.
-An **atomic proposition** is one that can't be split, and itself has a value of either yes or no. An example of an atomic proposition might be "Are you having coffee?", or "Is this a pigeon?": there's no components of the problem here.
-By contrast, a **compound proposition** has at least two parts to it, to constitute its final yes or no value.
+An **atomic proposition**, or **literal**, is one that can't be split, and itself has a value of either yes or no. An example of an atomic proposition might be "Are you having coffee?", or "Is this a pigeon?": there's no components of the problem here.
+By contrast, a **compound proposition**, or **non-literal**, has at least two parts to it, to constitute its final yes or no value.
 Such formulas may include "Are you coming, and will you bring vodka?" or "Will you play Smash Bros or Mario Kart?".
 Here, the structure of the sentences is important:

 $\text{Coming to party} \rightarrow \text{Bringing vodka}$